Learn with me further leg variations.

 Step 6 – Knees to Chest – tip: one knee after the other.

-Step 7 – Straighten the Hips – tip: keep the knees bend, point them to the ceiling.
+Step 7 – Straighten the Hips – tip: keep the knees bent and point them to the ceiling.

-Step 8 – Straighten the Knees – tip: bring the lowest rips back, engage your abdomen.
+Step 8 – Straighten the Knees – tip: bring the lowest rips back and engage your abdomen.

-Now stay a moment in Sirsasana and release pressure from your head and neck by pushing the hands, forearms, and elbows down.
+Now, stay a moment in Sirsasana and release pressure from your head and neck by pushing your hands, forearms, and elbows down.
 Ideally, a sheet of paper can be moved easily under your head.
-Follow the instruction in my video for the different leg exercises.
+Follow the instructions in my video for the different leg exercises.
 Make sure that both shoulders remain firmly on the floor.
 When you scissor the legs, focus on the back leg!
 You can see that I could bring my back leg further down.
 After the various leg variations, reverse the steps to come out after the asana.
-Lower your body so that your buttocks rest on your heels as in Child’s Pose.
+Lower your body so that your buttocks rest on your heels, as in Child’s Pose.
 Let me know if you have any questions or feedback!

-I am happy to answer those through the comments below my post.
+I am happy to answer those questions through the comments in my post below.
 Sirsasana is an inverted asana in modern yoga as exercise; it was described as both an asana (steady pose) and a mudra in classical Hatha Yoga.
 It’s an asana in which you balance your elbows, arms, and head.
 Known as the King of the Asanas because of its remarkable benefits, the Headstand is excellent for improving concentration and increasing memory.
-In addition, people who practice Sirsasana on a regular basis tend to have slower rates of respiration and heart rate.
+In addition, people who practice Sirsasana regularly tend to have slower rates of respiration and heart rate.

 Om Shanti!

-Please subscribe to my channel and turn the notifications on to learn more about this 5,000 years old science!
+Please subscribe to my channel and turn the notifications on to learn more about this 5,000-year-old science!